 - Tell your safari guide that you are interested in the cats.
 There are pockets of fishing cat habitat throughout Sri Lanka so keep your eyes open while you are also chasing down the elephants and leopards.

 - Visit the Thalawathugoda biodiversity park.
 You can take a boat tour of the wetlands and see prime cat habitat.
 But call ahead for information.

 - Stay at the Vil Uyana in the Golden Triangle.
 This super lux hotel located near Sigiyra has a resident cat and also some loris.
 They run a night walk where you can try to spot both.
-Check out reviews or book on Booking.com or Agoda.
+Check out reviews or book on Booking.com.

 How to Support the Urban Fishing Cat Conservation Project

 To say that UFCCP runs on a shoestring would be an understatement.
 They are doing this conservation work with two people, one tuktuk and a budget of $7,000 per year.
 But they would like to grow the program, expand their outreach and develop a rehab facility–which they can only do that with your help.
 Here are a few ways to support UFCCP:

 - Donate money to the project via the Wildlife Conservation Network.
 I donate to this well-respected, fiscally responsible organization and you can too.
 On their donation page, select the “small cats” project and specify “Urban Fishing Cats Sri Lanka” in the notes field.
 WCN will make sure that Anya’s project gets the money.

 - Follow them on Facebook and/or YouTube and share their posts with your cat-loving friends.

 - Buy some fishing cat schwag through Red Bubble.

 Learn more about the program by watching Anya’s talk at the Wildlife Conservation Expo.